openstack/tacker/doc/source/user/mgmt_driver_deploy_k8s_and_cnf_with_helm.rst

         }]
     }

-2. Check the Instantiation Operations result
+2. Check Results of Instantiation Operations
 ::::::::::::::::::::::::::::::::::::::::::::
 Make sure that VIM with extra field is added to vimConnectionInfo.